- Dr. Kari Alexander - Senior Instructor

 - Dr. Jennifer Reich - Professor

-- Dr. Esther Sullivan - Assistant Professor
+- Dr. Esther Sullivan - Associate Professor

 Kari Alexander’s past research focuses on exposure to social stress, religion, and health.
 In addition to general research on social stress, coping behaviors, and health outcomes, she focuses more narrowly on effects of different aspects of religiosity on mental health after exposure to social stressors.
 Currently, Dr. Alexander is beginning to explore the effects of narrative-based online pedagogies on empathy.

-Recently published papers
+Recently published papers:

 Dr. Duran-Aydintug is currently working on two research projects.